Disappearing tax equity

 California update

-A California Public Utilities Commission decision in late June should lead to wider adoption of micro-grids in the state, at least in the service territories of the three large investor-owned utilities.
+A California Public Utilities Commission decision this summer should lead to wider adoption of micro-grids in the state, at least in the service territories of the three large investor-owned utilities.

 Surety bonds compared to LCs